yeslogic/allsorts-tools/README.md

 `allsorts dump path/to/font` prints out information about the font.

-`--name` includes the meta data contained in the `name` table in the output.
+`--name` includes the metadata contained in the `name` table in the output.

 `-c` can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.